xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hook allows to disable the compatibility layer for the blockified.</p>
+This hook allows to disable the compatibility layer for the blockified.

 ### Parameters